Stomach Flu vs Food Poisoning: How to Spot the Difference?

 Table of Contents

 This guide breaks down the key differences between these two conditions, helping you identify what you're dealing with and choose appropriate supportive care.
-Whether you're managing symptoms yourself or caring for someone else, understanding these distinctions supports better home management and timely medical consultation.

 What Causes Stomach Flu and Food Poisoning?